VMware DNS chaos

 Run DNS chaos with match scheme

-It determines whether the DNS query should exactly match the targets or can be a substring.
-You can tune it using the MATCH_SCHEME
+It specifies whether the DNS query should exactly match the targets or can be a substring.
+Tune it by using the MATCH_SCHEME environment variable.

 Use the following example to tune it: